Boeing, Ryanair to make major fleet announcement on Monday

 | NEW YORK

-NEW YORK Boeing Co (BA.N)> and Ryanair Holdings PLC (RYA.I) plan to make a significant fleet announcement on Monday, following reports last Friday that the low-cost Irish airline was poised to place a $10 billion order for Boeing's new 737 MAX jetliner.
+NEW YORK Boeing Co (BA.N)> and Ryanair Holdings PLC (RYA.I) plan to make a significant fleet announcement on Monday, following reports last Friday that the low-cost Irish airline was poised to place a $10 billion (6.13 billion pounds) order for Boeing's new 737 MAX jetliner.

 Boeing Chief Executive Ray Conner and Ryanair Chief Executive Michael O'Leary will make the announcement at a meeting Monday morning in New York, Boeing said on Sunday.